Q. What is the minimum gift level to establish an endowment?

 Q. If I am unable to bring the endowment to the funding level within the five year period, what happens to the funds?

-A. MVNU will roll the contributions into the Christian Helping Others in Christian Education (CHOICE) endowed scholarship or another endowment that closely meets the established criteria.
+A. MVNU will roll the contributions into the Christians Helping Others in Christian Education (CHOICE) endowed scholarship or another endowment that closely meets the established criteria.